 - If commercial, is the tenant paying a market rent, if not what will the rent revert to when the tenancy is due for renewal or review?

-- Use a good firm of solicitors (we are happy to recommend, we have a series of videos on this subject coming up soon) and do not skimp on the cost.
+- Use a good firm of solicitors and do not skimp on the cost.
 Your solicitor could save you from a very costly mistake.

 - Evaluate the viability of your development site.
 If you’re buying a development opportunity:

 - Analyse the forecast sales price of the development (the Gross Development Value – GDV); deduct this